gosqasorg/home/README.md

 ## Phase 5 - Community Provenance Checking, Q4, 2023
 Although encrypted provenance supports privacy, it is possible for a decrypted message to be presented to the community for provenance checking.
 That is, the community can produce a sort of rating service for the provenance quality.
 This is likely to detect frauds and also raise the general expectation for provenances, further increasing the overall quality.

-## Phase 6 - Expanding Usage, Q1, 2024
+## Phase 6 - Expanding Usage and Considering Blockchain, Q1, 2024
 In phase 5, the GOSQAS system is maturing and the number of users is increasing.
 The GOSQAS seal is a visually recognized seal of quality worldwide.
 GOSQAS fights against counterfeits.
+Possibly decentralization of the database becomes advantageous.

 ## Cultural Development Roadmap